 Why Live in Grant

-Grant, a neighborhood in Detroit, is characterized by its long-standing homes and businesses that have served the community for generations.
-The residential areas predominantly feature ranches, bungalows, and Colonial-style homes, many with sloping roofs, large porches, and narrow sidewalks.
-Most homes were built between the 1920s and '50s and may require renovations.
-Van Dyke Avenue is the major roadway, and Grant is approximately 10 miles from downtown Detroit.
-The neighborhood is zoned for Detroit Public Schools, with Marion Law Academy serving K-8 students and the Detroit School of Arts offering specialized arts education for older students.
-Dining options in Grant include historic spots like Marcus Hamburgers, established in 1929, and the Motown Cafe & Grill.
-Towne Club, Detroit’s original soda shop, and the Two Way Inn, the city's oldest bar, add to the local flavor.
+Grant is a pocket of Detroit that blends suburban and industrial vibes, with long-standing homes, unique shops and restaurants and plenty of charm.
+Many of its streets feature ranches, bungalows, and Colonial-style homes, many with sloping roofs, large porches, and narrow sidewalks.
+Homes were typically built between the 1920s and '50s and may require renovations.
+The neighborhood is zoned for Detroit Public Schools, and kids can attend Marion Law Academy and the Detroit School of Arts.
+Dining options include historic spots like Marcus Hamburgers, established in 1929, and the Motown Cafe & Grill, which serves sandwiches, burgers, and seafood dinners.
+Towne Club, Detroit’s original soda shop, and the Two Way Inn, the city's oldest bar, add to the mix of local restaurants.
 For shopping, Joe Randazzo’s Fruit & Vegetable Market provides quality produce.
 Recreational spaces include Kern Playground, Howarth Park, and the nearby Syracuse Playground, one of Michigan's largest recreational areas.
-The Wilder Branch Library offers community events and resources, while Bel Air Luxury Cinema provides a modern movie-going experience.
-Grant's crime rate is lower than the national average, making it a relatively safer area.
+Residents head to the Wilder Branch Library for its community events and resources, and to Bel Air Luxury Cinema to catch the latest movie.
+Van Dyke Avenue is the neighborhood’s major roadway and leads to downtown Detroit, roughly 10 miles away.

 Frequently Asked Questions